Landeshauptstadt Dresden - www.dresden.dehttps://www.dresden.de/en/business/location/matchup.php 05.04.2019 13:08:43 Uhr 31.07.2021 07:04:36 Uhr

 Dresden on its way to becoming one of Europe’s leading Smart Cities

-The project itself revolves around creating smarter, clean cities capable of handling the challenges of climate change.
-Followers are expected to benefit from the Lighthouse Cities’ knowledge, and use this accordingly for their own transformation processes.
-The aim is to bring cities, industry and citizens together to implement solutions and business models which generate measurable success in areas such as energy and resource efficiency and new markets.
+The City of Dresden cooperates with institutions, companies and inhabitants under the leadership of the Office for Economic Development.
+The aim is to bring cities, industry and the citizens together to develop and implement solutions and business models that lead to measurable successes in energy and resource efficiency and in new markets.

-* MAtchUP: „MAximizing the UPscaling and replication potential of high level urban transformation strategies”
+* MATCHUP stands for „MAximizing the UPscaling and replication potential of high level urban transformation strategies”